iwsfg/node-potrace/README.md

 [online demo of the browser version](http://kilobtye.github.io/potrace/)

 ### Motivation
 I wanted a pure JavaScript lib for tracing images, that I could use within NodeJS.
-This fork of kilobtye's lib removes the browser dependency and adds an option for controlling the initial image processing (`blacklevel`).
+This fork of kilobtye's lib removes the browser dependency and adds an option for controlling the initial image processing (`threshold`).

 ### Usage